Fathers and Daughters: Development

+In December 2012, Brad Desch's screenplay Fathers and Daughters was revealed to be on that year's "Black List" of the most-liked unproduced screenplays in Hollywood.
 Gabriele Muccino was hired to direct during the 2013 Cannes Film Festival.
 Russell Crowe was the first cast in October, with Amanda Seyfried joining the same month as Crowe's daughter.
-Kylie Rogers joining as the younger version of Crowe's daughter.
+Kylie Rogers also joined the cast as the younger version of Crowe's daughter.

 Casting

-In November, Aaron Paul was cast in the film as Seyfried's love interest.
+In November, Aaron Paul was cast as Seyfried's love interest.
 Actresses Diane Kruger, Octavia Spencer, and Quvenzhané Wallis were cast in the film during the Berlin Film Festival.
 The same month, Janet McTeer was cast.
 In April 2014, it was announced Jane Fonda, and Bruce Greenwood had joined the cast of the film.

 Filming

 Crew members scouted Pittsburgh, Pennsylvania, as a filming location, with production slated for an April start date.
 Principal photography officially began on March 14 in Pittsburgh.

 Music

 Michael Bolton sings and wrote the song to this movie.

-On May 25, 2014, James Horner was originally hired to compose the music for the film, but on September 26, Paolo Buonvino replaced Horner to score the film.
+In May 2014, James Horner was announced to be composing the music for the film, but in September, he was replaced by Paolo Buonvino.